Uiedbook/cradova/README.md

 Cradova is aimed to be fast and simple with and fewer abstractions and yet easily composable.

-Cradova does't rely on visual DOM or diff algorithms to manage the DOM, instead, State management is done more elegantly with a simple predictive model, manually and easily with all the speed.
+Cradova is not built on visual DOM or diff algorithms.
+Instead, State management is done more elegantly with a simple predictive model, simple and easy with all the speed.

-### is this a big benefit?
+## Is this a big benefit?

 Undoubtedly, this provides a significant advantage.
-You can experience it firsthand and decide for yourself.
+You can experience it firsthand and decide.

 Cradova has already been utilized in multiple production projects, and we will continuously update this page to showcase our advancements as we keep improving.